BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial.rst

   jsonstruct.(pe).(am).diffusionModelType = 'full';
   jsonstruct.(ne).(am).diffusionModelType = 'full';

 To see which other types of diffusion model are available one can view :battmo:`ActiveMaterialInputParams`.
 When running a simulation, BattMo requires that all model parameters are stored in an instance of :battmo:`BatteryInputParams`.
 This class is used to initialize the simulation and is accessed by various parts of the simulator during the simulation.
 This class is instantiated using the jsonstruct we just created:

 .. code-block:: matlab

-  paramobj = BatteryInputParams(jsonstruct);
+  inputparams = BatteryInputParams(jsonstruct);

-It is also possible to update the properties of this paramobj in a similar way to updating the jsonstruct.
+It is also possible to update the properties of this inputparams in a similar way to updating the jsonstruct.
 Here we set the discretisation level for the diffusion model.
 Other input parameters for the full diffusion model can be found here: :battmo:`FullSolidDiffusionModelInputParams`.

 .. code-block:: matlab

-  paramobj.(ne).(co).(am).(sd).N = 5;
+  inputparams.(ne).(co).(am).(sd).N = 5;
-  paramobj.(pe).(co).(am).(sd).N = 5;
+  inputparams.(pe).(co).(am).(sd).N = 5;

   % We can also change how the battery is operated, for example setting
   % the cut off voltage.
-  paramobj.(ctrl).lowerCutoffVoltage = 2.5;
+  inputparams.(ctrl).lowerCutoffVoltage = 2.5;

 Setting up the geometry